sebkirche/pbniregex/ReadMe.txt

    implemented with C++ STL to save you from iterating with Pos() and Replace() PBscript functions

-PbRegexCoach started a basic test application for PbniRegex and grown to a full featured regex testing tool similar to the Regex Coach with a unit testing graphical interface.
+PbRegexCoach started as a basic test application for PbniRegex and grown to a full featured regex testing tool similar to the Regex Coach with a unit testing graphical interface.